-Organic gardening doesn’t have to be expensive, here’s how we keep our garden chemical free with “Sea Monkeys’!
+Organic natural pest control for the garden doesn’t have to be expensive!
+Here’s how we keep our garden chemical free with helpful, natural predators.

-As a kid there were these great mini-aquariums that always seemed to captivate me with images of brightly colored animated sea monkeys.
-These unique little creatures were touted to be trainable, following flashlight movements and play before your very eyes.
-To say I was enamored with raising my very own Sea Monkeysis an understatement.
-Of course, the reality of those little sea monkeys is that they’re simply brine shrimp and they do indeed swim toward light.
-I made the mistake of telling my husband of my childhood Sea Monkey addiction, so you can imagine his amusement when my Preying Mantis egg cases arrived.
+Of course, the reality of those little sea monkeys is that they’re just baby brine shrimp and they do indeed swim toward light.
+I made the mistake of telling my husband of my childhood Sea Monkey addiction, so you can imagine his amusement when my Praying Mantis egg cases arrived.
 He lovingly refers to them as the ‘Sea Monkeys’ and frequently asks, “have your monkeys hatched yet?”

 You can order Mantid Egg Cases online, they arrive in a handy little hatching container.
 It’s extremely important that you check the container at least twice daily.
 Once they start hatching you have a VERY short window of time before the mantid nymphs will begin to cannibalize each other.
 Each egg case will hatch 150-300 nymphs, depending on the species.

-They’ll make a hearty meal of a Mouse, Voles, Moles, etc:
+These delightful natural predators rapidly make a hearty meal of a mouse, voles, moles, etc: